 In 2002, NCRCC became the proud owners of the flying field in Ellington.
 A formal dedication ceremony celebrating this accomplishment was held in that same year.
 Improvements to the site are ongoing and have included adding a pavilion, picnic tables, storage trailers, a paved runway, memorial plaques to several deceased members, fencing, barbequing equipment, parking area, secured entry gate, etc.

 In 2010, NCRCC held its first Allies & Axis event.
 Long-time Contest Director Dennis Thibodeau subsequently changed the name of the event to Warbirds over Ellington and the event has grown to attract military-themed models from WWI through the jet age.
 NCRCC has proudly donated proceeds of this event to support veterans and other non-profit organizations.

 Much to the chagrin of the aeromodeling community, a decision was made to discontinue the popular annual NCRCC Auction due to spiking operating costs.
 However, to continue providing a valued service to area modelers, in 2013 NCRCC began its annual Tailgate Swap Meet held at the club’s flying site in Ellington under the guidance of Bob LaFlamme, Mike Maznicki, and Len Marchese.

 Recognizing NCRCC’s prominent role in area aeromodeling, RC Madness coordinated with NCRCC to offer our first Heli-Fest in 2014.
 NCRCC subsequently assumed full responsibility for the annual event with Mike Lewandowski and Joel Lang taking the lead to ensure its continued success.

 In 2017 and again in 2019, NCRCC member Walt Wosko was invited to and competed in the world-renowned Top Gun World Championship (team scale category) in Florida with his SNJ Texan.

 In 2020, the COVID-19 pandemic significantly impacted club activities as federal, state, and local safety guidelines limited groups from congregating.
 Nonetheless, the “Web Team” (Leo Nordell, Ola Nordell, and Stan Kulesa) unveiled a new club website with a range of embellished capabilities while leveraging much from the former website.
 NCRCC also used the lull to kick off a project to refresh the club by-laws.
-Membership exceeded 190 in 2020.
+Membership reached close to 200 in 2020.